 - Kyle MacLachlan (Twin Peaks) as “Howard Baskin”

 - Lex Mayson as “Saff”

 Originally, Dennis Quaid was brought in to play the role of Rick Kirkhan.
 He was replaced by William Fichtner in July 2021 due to a scheduling conflict while filming.

 Is there a trailer for Joe Exotic?

-There's not a trailer for the television adaptation just yet, but if you're anxious for a taste of what the series will entail, the first episode of the podcast source material is available to listen on YouTube.
+There's not a trailer for the television adaptation just yet.
+Still, if you're anxious for a taste of what the series will entail, the first episode of the podcast source material is available to listen to on YouTube.